Alphonso David

 Alphonso David (born 1970) is an American lawyer, LGBT civil rights activist, former president of the Human Rights Campaign, and current president and CEO of the Global Black Economic Forum.
 In August 2019, he became the president of the Human Rights Campaign.
-He was the first civil rights lawyer and first person of color to serve as president of the organization, but was fired from his role as president on September 6, 2021 after it was revealed that he advised former New York Governor Andrew Cuomo when he was accused of sexually assaulting women.
+He was the first civil rights lawyer and first person of color to serve as president of the organization, but was fired from his role as president on September 6, 2021, after it was revealed that he advised former New York Governor Andrew Cuomo when he was accused of sexually assaulting women.
 He made national headlines in 2022 for bringing litigation against the Human Rights Campaign alleging racial bias in his firing.
 On March 15, 2023, the Human Rights Campaign said it had settled the lawsuit and stated that the terms of the settlement were confidential.

 On June 30, 2022, David was announced as the president and CEO of the Global Black Economic Forum, an organization working "to serve and advocate on behalf of the economic needs of the Black community."

 Early life

 David, who is of Americo-Liberian heritage, was born in Silver Spring, Maryland.
 His family moved back to Monrovia, Liberia, when he was one year old.
-In 1977, David's father was elected mayor of his city while his great uncle William Tolbert was President of Liberia.
+In 1977, David's father was elected mayor of Monrovia while his great uncle, William Tolbert, was President of Liberia.
 During the 1980 Liberian coup d'état, Tolbert was assassinated and David's father was incarcerated.
 His family lived under house arrest for 18 months and sought political asylum in the United States when he was 10 years old.